Try these memorization techniques next time you're sitting down to study!

 When you sit down to study for exams, these memorization techniques can be effective in helping you accomplish your goal.

-Use the following tips, as listed by HackCollege, to better memorize your material:
+Use the following tips to better memorize your material:

 Have you ever considered that, perhaps, simply reading your material isn’t cutting it because that’s not how you learn?

 Try listening to your material – your brain is wired to absorb the information better!
 You can record yourself reading aloud.

 Since some people don’t like the sound of their own voice, lots of people will trade the task with a classmate and record each other’s voices in order to hear someone else read the material aloud.